hubrick/eslint-plugin-react-hubrick/README.md

 # eslint-plugin-react-tweaks
-Custom eslint rules for react components, mostly a matter of taste
+A collection of custom eslint rules for react components, mostly a matter of taste